Save energy, reduce waste, and support your local community during the University’s festive season closure.

 Did you know that the University spends about £20 million per year on energy?
-In order to help the University cut costs as well as carbon emissions, everyone should remember to switch off lights and equipment before leaving the University.
+In order to help the University cut costs as well as carbon emissions, everyone should remember to complete a number of small actions before leaving the University.

 Get ready for the festive break

 It's easy to help make sure the University is properly shut down for the break.
-Clearing up a few bits and pieces and turning a few things off will not only reduce the University's emissions - it will also help to prevent fires and keep your office secure over the winter period.
+Clearing up a few bits and pieces and turning a few things off will not only reduce the University's emissions - it will also help to: prevent fires; keep your office secure; and ensures you come back to a clean working environment after the winter period.

 Everyone, don't forget to...

 - Close all of the doors and windows